yellowdog/python-examples/README.md

 arguments = ["{{wr_name}}/my_bash_script.sh", "1", "2", "3"]
 ```

-In the case of Windows batch (`.bat`) files, a `/c` flag is prepended to the `cmd.exe` argument list to ensure correct execution bahaviour.
+In the case of Windows batch (`.bat`) files, a `/c` flag is prepended to the `cmd.exe` argument list to ensure correct execution behaviour.
 For example:

 ```toml
 taskType = "cmd"  # or "bat"